-During, and in the aftermath of the GFC, the Federal Reserve undertook a series of largescale asset purchase programs that increased banks' reserve balances to a very high level such as Q_1 in the top-right panel of Figure 1.3 With a such a large supply of reserves, the Fed can no longer rely on routine open-market operations (which entail relatively small changes in the quantity of reserves) to instrument changes in the fed funds rate target.
-In this context, target rates like r_1^ are achieved by changing the administered rates, i.e., the DWR, the IOR, and the ONRRP.
-This operating framework is known as a floor system.4
+After the onset of the GFC, the Federal Reserve undertook large-scale asset purchases that increased banks' reserve balances to very high levels (e.g., $Q_1$ in the top-right panel of Figure 1).
+When the fed funds market is operating on the flat portion of the demand for reserves, the central bank can no longer rely on conventional (small-scale) open-market operations to implement the desired changes in the fed funds rate target.
+Target rates like $r_1^$ are achieved by changing the administered rates offered by standing facilities, i.e., the Discount-Window rate (DWR), the interest rate paid on bank reserves (IOR), and the offering rate on overnight reverse repurchase agreements (ONRRP)-an operating framework known as a floor system.

-To describe the levels of reserves compatible with these operating frameworks, policymakers often use "scarce reserves" to refer to the range for which the slope of the aggregate demand for reserves is "steep", "ample reserves" for the range for which it is "gentle", and "abundant reserves" for the range for which it is "flat", as illustrated in the top-right panel of Figure 1.5 The Federal Reserve intends to continue operating a floor system in which an "ample" supply of reserves ensures that the fed funds rate is controlled by the administered rates, and in which "active management of the supply of reserves is not required."
-In terms of the schematic in Figure 1, this operating framework seems easy to manage: the Fed just needs to ensure the supply of reserves remains "ample", i.e., at a level close to Q_1 in the top-right panel.
+To describe the ranges of reserves compatible with these two operating frameworks, policymakers often use "scarce reserves" to refer to the range where the slope of the aggregate demand for reserves is "steep", "ample reserves" for the range where it is "gentle", and "abundant reserves" for the range where it is "flat", as illustrated in the top-right panel of Figure 1.
+The Federal Reserve intends to continue operating a floor system in which an "ample" supply of reserves ensures that the fed funds rate is controlled by the administered rates, and in which "active management of the supply of reserves is not required."